 An Undesirable Element is a fascinating tour through the tumultuous years that helped create modern Afghanistan.
 Fayez survived Soviet Afghanistan and revolutionary Iran, only to find himself watching from exile as his country devoured itself.
 Improbably, he returns after 2001 to help resurrect Afghanistan's devastated higher education system, giving an insider account of the challenges of building education in a land dominated by warlords and fundamentalism.
 The result is a poignant reminder of how much Afghanistan has endured, and the flicker of hope that remains despite it all.

-- Anand Gopal, author of No Good Men Among The Living: America, the Taliban, and the War through Afghan Eyes, shortlisted for the 2014 National Book Award
+- Anand Gopal, author of No Good Men Among The Living: America, the Taliban, and the War through Afghan Eyes, finalist for the 2014 National Book Award

 A compelling read, An Undesirable Element recounts an Afghanistan many have forgotten.
 It serves as a rallying cry to once again imagine all that country might be.
 It's a tale as extraordinary as the land from which it comes.